 Siobhan C. Hagan (firstname.lastname@example.org)

-Siobhan Hagan is currently the Project Manager of the Memory Lab Network at the DC Public Library.
-She is also the founder, President, and CEO of the Mid-Atlantic Regional Moving Image Archive.
-While Siobhan has worked in a variety of collecting organizations throughout her career, including the UCLA Library, the National Aquarium, and the Smithsonian Institute, her particular passion lies in local broadcast television archives and personal archiving.
+Siobhan Hagan is the founder, President, and CEO of the Mid-Atlantic Regional Moving Image Archive and has worked in a variety of collecting organizations throughout her career, including the UCLA Library, the National Aquarium, and DC Public Library.
+Her particular passion lies in the preservation and access of regional moving images in the U.S. Mid-Atlantic region, with particular areas of interest in: regional audiovisual archives, local television, home movies, and community and personal archiving.

 Becca Bender (she/her/hers) (firstname.lastname@example.org)